Introduction to MySQL Binlog

 MySQL Binary Log

-Below are the few options:
+Below are a few options:

 - Debug: This option is used to write a debugging log.

-- Stop-Position: This option is used to stop decoding binary log at first event with position equal to or greater than argument specified in the command.
+- Stop-Position: This option stops decoding binary logs at the first event with a position equal to or greater than the argument specified in the command.

 - To-Last-Log: This option is used when you want to not stop at the end of the requested binary log from a MySQL server and continue printing to the end of the last binary log.